This post describes: Replacing a Toilet Fill Valve with a new one.

 - A straight horizontal one may sag and look odd if it’s too long.

-The existing connector would have to be cut off the pipe, ideally with a pipe cutter.
+The old connector would have to be cut off the pipe, ideally with a pipe cutter.
 If a suitable pipe cutter isn’t available and can’t be got into the location to do the job then a junior hacksaw may have to be used.
 This is always seen as a bad method of cutting pipes because the copper particles produced can get into the water supply and, in this case, get inside the new valve and then clog the filter (if there is one) or stop it working/sealing correctly.
 So be very careful to remove the copper particles afterwards.

 If the pipe has previously been painted the paint will need removing with coarse grit paper.
 Change to medium or fine when the copper becomes exposed so as not to ware it away.
 The objective is to get to the original pipe where the olive will be and where it enters the connector.